nuetzliches/spocr/.github/instructions/spocr-v5-instructions.instructions.md

 - Describe the CLI as it exists today.
 Drop the "vNext" label and avoid reintroducing historical bridge narratives.
 - Run generators against the sandbox under `debug/` (e.g. `dotnet run --project src/SpocR.csproj -- rebuild -p debug ...`).
 Do not revive `DataContext/` output paths outside the sandbox.
 - Treat `debug/` as the real-world validation target for vNext development; once the artifacts are stable there, extract only the necessary outputs into `samples/` so the sample stays a consumer demo rather than the primary development surface.
+- Never hand-edit snapshot artifacts under `.spocr/`; change the upstream SQL (for example `samples/mssql/init/*.sql`) and rerun the generators so the metadata stays reproducible.

 ## 3. After editing functionality or docs